oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

     ![Grant access to share.](images/grant-recipient-access.png)

-2. Check the access privileges for the recipient.
+2. Check the data shares access privileges for the `training_user` recipient.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon.

     ```
     <copy>